orassayag/cv-spider-v4/README.md

 # CV Spider V4

 Built in September 2015.
-Fourth version of CV spider that search with Walla search that uses Google search in view source, emails that matches some keys, and send automatic emails that found, using only ASHX files.
+This is the fourth version of CV spider that search with Walla search that uses Google search in view source, emails that matches some keys, and send automatic emails that found, using only ASHX files.

 ## Getting Started